-Figure D. White sucker and crayfish estimates for Bear Paw Lake, 1992-99.
+Figure C. White sucker and crayfish estimates for Bear Paw Lake, 1992-00.

 The estimate of age II and older suckers was 72, 737 in 1992.
 Total biomass was 13,992 pounds or 311 pounds per surface acre.
 The estimate of age II and older suckers in 1993 was 83,328 with a biomass of 21,324 pounds.
 Sucker biomass increased 163 pounds per acre from 1992 to 1993.
 However, in 1994, the population decreased to 56,012 fish with a total biomass of only 6,745 pounds.
 The decrease was primarily due to the loss of adult suckers.
 This is unexplained at this time as predation by bass could not have been a factor in reducing numbers of older suckers.
 Sucker estimates made in 1995 indicated the population was at the lowest level since 1992.
 The sucker estimate for 1996 was 67,100 fish with a total biomass almost double that of the 1995 population.
 Biomass estimates of suckers in 1997 was similar to that observed in 1996, but total numbers had decreased by 40,000 fish.
 The 1993 year-class of suckers was the first to be impacted by bass predation.
-Estimates made since 1992 indicate significant reductions in the 1993-97 sucker year-classes.
-These reductions are most likely the result of smallmouth bass predation.
+Estimates made since 1992 indicate significant reductions in recruitment do to bass predation.

 Smallmouth bass were the first predator fish utilized in this lake in an attempt to reduce sucker numbers.
 White sucker YOY congregate in dense schools in the upper, warmer, weedier portion of the reservoir in July.
 At this time suckers are very susceptible to predation.
 It was determined (Gilge, 1994) that smallmouth bass must be 1.5 inches TL by mid-July to take full advantage of prey size.
 The 1.3 inch bass, introduced in August of 1992, were too small and planted too late to affect any predation on the 1992 sucker year class.
 Their small size also inhibited over-winter survival, as few bass recruited in 1993.
 Bass stocked in 1994 and 1995 were of sufficient size by mid-July to effectively feed on YOY suckers.
+Bass utilized suckers heavily for two weeks in July of mid-July to effectively feed on YOY suckers.
 Bass utilized suckers heavily for two weeks in July of 1994.
 However, while YOY suckers apparently moved to deeper water in early August, bass stayed in the shallows and switched to a diet of crayfish and insects (Gilge 1994).
 Yearling and two-year-old bass appeared to feed primarily on crayfish and YOY bass.
 As the summer progressed, newly planted bass migrated from the weedy, upper reservoir where they were planted, to the riprap on the face of the dam.
 All bass older than age 0 were found in the rocks of the dam face.
-As YOY bass infiltrated the rocky habitat, they were often cannibalized by older bass.
-Suckers did not frequent the dam face, but utilized the warmer, weedler upper reservoir causing predator and prey to be spatially separated by late summer.
+As YOY bass infiltrated the rocky habitat, older bass often cannibalized them.
+Suckers did not frequent the dam face, but utilized the warmer, weedier upper reservoir causing predator and prey to be spatially separated by late summer.
 This behavior was observed in each of the three years since introduction.
 Shoreline rock was placed at two mid-reservoir locations to protect shorelines from wind erosion and provide bass cover.
 Bass immediately colonized the structures.
-More detailed food habit analysis is presented in a previous report by Gilge (1994).
+More detailed food habit analysis was presented in a previous report by Gilge (1994).